Fabio Scherer

-Fabio Luca Scherer (born 13 June 1999) is a racing driver from Switzerland, currently competing in the Deutsche Tourenwagen Masters for HRT Ford Performance.
+Fabio Luca Scherer (born 13 June 1999) is a racing driver from Switzerland, currently competing in the GT World Challenge Europe Endurance Cup and Nürburgring Langstrecken-Serie for HRT Ford Racing.

 Scherer started his single-seater career in 2016, staying in Formula 4 series for two seasons.
-In 2018 he moved to 2018 FIA Formula 3 European Championship, racing for Motopark Academy.
+In 2018, he moved to 2018 FIA Formula 3 European Championship, racing for Motopark Academy.
 Scherer then competed for Charouz Racing System in the new FIA Formula 3 Championship for 2019.

-Since 2021 he competes in the endurance racing, taking on the FIA World Endurance Championship including 24 Hours of Le Mans, European Le Mans Series and IMSA SportsCar Championship.
+Since 2021, Scherer competes in the endurance racing, taking on the FIA World Endurance Championship including 24 Hours of Le Mans, European Le Mans Series and IMSA SportsCar Championship.

 Sportscar career

 2020: DTM debut

 For the 2020 season, Scherer would migrate to sportscar racing, driving an Audi RS5 Turbo DTM for the Audi Sport Team WRT in the Deutsche Tourenwagen Masters.
 He experienced a challenging campaign, only breaking through to score points at the Zolder Circuit, where he finished fifth on two occasions.
-The Swiss driver ended up 16th in the standings, last of all full-time competitors.
+Scherer ended up 16th in the standings, last of all full-time competitors.

 2021: Switch to LMP2

 Scherer moved to prototypes in 2021, driving in the LMP2 class of the FIA World Endurance Championship.
 Driving alongside Filipe Albuquerque and Phil Hanson at United Autosports, Scherer began the year with a win during his debut at Spa-Francorchamps before having to miss the next round due to COVID-19.
 The trio took another win at Monza, though they would only finish the 24 Hours of Le Mans in 18th thanks to a mid-race alternator failure.
 Scherer ended the year fifth in the standings.

-He also drove for Fach Auto Tech in the Porsche Supercup the same year, taking a best finish of eleventh at the Red Bull Ring.
+Scherer also drove for Fach Auto Tech in the Porsche Supercup the same year, taking a best finish of eleventh at the Red Bull Ring.

 2022: ELMS campaign

-Having joined Inter Europol Competition ahead of the 2022 season, the Swiss driver made a one-off appearance in the WEC to replace a COVID-stricken Alex Brundle before embarking on a campaign in the ELMS, where he would be partnered by Pietro Fittipaldi and David Heinemeier Hansson.
+Having joined Inter Europol Competition ahead of the 2022 season, Scherer made a one-off appearance in the WEC to replace a COVID-stricken Alex Brundle before embarking on a campaign in the ELMS, where he would be partnered by Pietro Fittipaldi and David Heinemeier Hansson.
 Together, the squad scored a podium at Spa on their way to eighth in the teams' championship.
 They also took part in the 24 Hours of Le Mans, finishing 14th.

 In addition, Scherer drove for High Class Racing in five races of the IMSA SportsCar Championship, where he too made a lone rostrum appearance at Road America.